UWPCE-PythonCert/PythonCertDevel/_sources/scripts/mutable_vs_immutable.rst.txt

 Cover copy vs deep copy here?

-Talk about reference semantics? -- Alex MArtelli's great piece about the statue that points to the cathedral (or something like that)
+Talk about reference semantics? -- Alex Martelli's great piece about the statue that points to the cathedral (or something like that)

+See the MoreOnMutability module for more.